josh-hernandez-exe/dice-distro/README.md

 ```

 ### Selecting the Three Highest Values from Four D4
-The indices have the same meaning as with `--op-func select`,
+You can give the `select` function more than one select index
-but being able to ask for more than one.
+but the result is a list in the order of the select indices that you gave.
-The same as excluding the lowest.
+In this example this is the same as excluding the lowest.
 The key sorting is lexicographic.
 ```
-➔ python dice_distro.py -d 4 -n 4 --op-func multi-select --op-params -1 -2 -3
+➔ python dice_distro.py -d 4 -n 4 --op-func select --op-params -1 -2 -3
 1,1,1:   0.39 % |
 2,1,1:   1.56 % |===
 2,2,1:   2.34 % |====